gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/PA - Standard of Work/Clinical Outbound Call Procedure.md

           - If unable to contact the correct office
               - Follow cancel / fax back procedure using the “provider not found” template and document your Contact ID in your PA notes.

-## How to document an outbound call
+## How to document an outbound call in Vue360RX:

 All calls need to be documented in Vue360RX
 - Navigate to the "Operations Tab" -> "Add Call" -> Enter the Provider NPI, Call Source, Contact Type and Contact Code -> click on "Next"
 - Use the "Call Documentation Template", found in Evergreen